turingschool/front-end-curriculum/lessons/module-3/mvc.md

 ### What is it?

+MVC is an architectural pattern that separates applications into three main categories; the model, the view, and the controller.
+In this pattern, each component has its own specific responsibility.
+While implemented slightly differently in various frameworks, the general pattern is one of the most frequently used industry standards for creating scalable and extensible software.

+The **Model** is focused solely on the data, and data related logic of the application.
+This could be business data for the application, or data that is being transacted between the View and Controller.

+The **View** is concerned only with the UI of the application, and should not know what the business logic of the application is.
+The only logic a view should be concerned with is how to display data, based on what kind of data it was handed.

+The **Controller** acts as the go-between for the Model and the View.
+It handles any user interaction coming from the View, and uses the determines any changes that may need to be made to the Model.
+It can also manipulate data from the Model to give to the View, for rendering a final output.

+That might seem like a lot of word salad right now, but once you start looking for this pattern, you will find it all over the place.

 ### Ok, by why would I ever use it?

 ### Where have I seen this before?